 - In sending a letter you can focus on one target, and that is usually to introduce the personal telephone call that is following in a few days.

-- A simple letter is better than a lengthy discourse over a few pages.
+- A simple letter is better than a lengthy and rambling discourse over a few pages.

 - Don’t send too many letters at any one time; understand that calls have to be made and you can only do that with a small number of correspondences sent.